Polished Concrete Floors

 - exposure to substances.

 High strength concrete (35, 40, 45MPa) will have the longest lasting polished concrete.
 It’s more difficult and expensive to polish these floors but it is worth the effort due to their extreme durability.
-These floors are suitable for high volume and intensity environments.
+These floors are suitable for high volume environments.

 Forklifts and vehicles are moderate to heavy traffic depending on the type.
 They will demand more from the floor.